-I can't emphasise enough that we really need a healthy aura, but first, perhaps I should define what an aura is.
+I can't emphasise enough that we really need a healthy aura!
+But before I tell you more about all the reasons why having a strong, healthy aura is a great idea, perhaps I should define what an aura is first.

 Here are some of the attributes that having a strong aura can bring: